Riders of the Purple Sage: Characters

 Tull practices "plural marriage" and desires to marry Jane Withersteen.
-He also wants to drive Bern Venters and Lassiter out of town and out of the region.
+He also tries to drive Bern Venters and Lassiter out of town and out of the region.

 Sequel

 The Rainbow Trail, a sequel to Riders of the Purple Sage that reveals the fate of Jane and Lassiter and their adopted daughter, was published in 1915.
 Both novels are notable for their protagonists' strong opposition to Mormon polygamy, but in Rainbow Trail this theme is treated more explicitly.
-The plots of both books revolve around the victimization of women in the Mormon culture: events in Riders of the Purple Sage are centered on the struggle of a Mormon woman who sacrifices her wealth and social status to avoid becoming a junior wife of the head of the local church, while Rainbow Trail contrasts the fanatical older Mormons with the rising generation of Mormon women who will not tolerate polygamy and Mormon men who will not seek it.
+Both plots revolve around the victimization of women in the Mormon culture: Riders of the Purple Sage centers on the struggle of a Mormon woman who sacrifices her wealth and social status to avoid becoming a junior wife of the head of the local church, while Rainbow Trail contrasts the fanatical older Mormons with the rising generation of Mormon women who will not tolerate polygamy and Mormon men who do not seek it.

 Adaptations

 Films

 Riders of the Purple Sage has been adapted to film five times.
-The first film version of the novel was the silent film Riders of the Purple Sage (1918) starring William Farnum as Lassiter and Mary Mersch as Jane.
-In later film versions the villains are corrupt judges or lawyers, not polygamous Mormons.
-A second silent film version was released in 1925, starring Tom Mix as Lassiter and Mabel Ballin as Jane.
-The first sound version appeared in 1931, starring George O'Brien as Lassiter and Marguerite Churchill as Jane.
-In 1941, a fourth film version was released, starring George Montgomery as Jim Lassiter and Mary Howard as Jane.
-Fifty-five years later, a television film, Riders of the Purple Sage (1996), was released, starring Ed Harris as Lassiter and Amy Madigan as Jane.